The Backstory

 Stop Making Excuses

-Then in 2023, I decided this was the year it was going to happen.
-No more worrying the money would be better saved or spent elsewhere, no more waiting for someone to go with, no more…
+In 2023, I decided this was the year it was going to happen.
+No more worrying the money would be better saved or spent elsewhere, no more waiting for someone to go with, no more excuses.

-Confidently striding to the Smithsonian Journeys website months ahead of an intended October departure, I filled out the form to have a booking agent confirm the reservation.
-To my dismay, October was booked solid for a single travelers, as well as the following April.
-The agent was quite helpful answering questions and put me on the waiting list in the event of a cancelation.
-Being eighth on the list, I knew my chances were slim so I snapped up an open spot for August.
+Confidently striding to the Smithsonian Journeys website months ahead of an intended October departure, I filled out the online form to book a reservation.
+To my dismay, October was booked solid for single travelers, as well as the following April.
+The agent was quite helpful answering questions and put me on the waiting list.
+Being eighth in line, I knew my chances were slim, so I snapped up an open spot for August—2024.

 Booking well in advance reserves a spot at a time that is ideal for you.
-It also allows ample time to plan and save up for expenses and come up with the final payment.
+It also allows ample time to plan and save up for expenses and final payment.
 There was availability for double occupancy, so you may have better luck booking on shorter notice if traveling with a companion.

-At this point, we’re talking a year out from the time I was making reservations.
-Well, 2023, I did my best.. there’s always next year!
+At this point, we’re talking a year out from the time I was making the reservation.
+Well, 2023, I did my best…

 Carpe diem